Joint degree distributions of preferential attachment random graphs

 \begin{theorem} Fix a seed graph~$G(0)$ having~$s$ vertices and weight sequence~$d_1,\dots,d_s$, and let~$m_k=\sum_{i=1}^k d_i$ for~$1\leq k\leq s$.
 Assume that either \begin{enumerate}[$(i)$] \item~$G(n)$ follows Model~N$_\ell$, in which case let~$a_k=m_s+(\ell+1)(k-s)+\ell$ for~$k\geq s$; or \item~$G(n)$ follows Model~L$_\ell$, in which case let~$a_k=m_s+(\ell+1)(k-s)$ for~$k\geq s$. \end{enumerate} Fix~$r \geq s$ and let~$B_1,\dots,B_{r-1}$ and~$Z_r$ be independent random variables with distributions \be{ B_k\sim } and~$Z_r \sim \GG(a_r,\ell+1)$.
-Define the products \be{ Z_k = B_{k}\cdots B_{r-1} Z_r, \quad 1\leq k < r, } and let $Z=(Z_1,\dots,Z_r)$ and~$Y = (Z_1,Z_2-Z_1,\dots,Z_r-Z_{r-1})$.
-Denote the scaled weight sequence of the first~$r$ vertices of~$G(n)$ by \be{ D(n)=\bklr{D_1(n),\ldots, D_r(n)}=\frac{1}{(\ell+1)n^{\ell/(\ell+1)}}\bklr{d_1(n),\ldots, d_r(n)}. } Then there is a positive constant~$C = C(r,\ell,m_s)$ such that \be{ \sup_{K}\babs{\IP[D(n)\in K]-\IP[Y\in K]} \leq \frac{C}{n^{\ell/(\ell+1)}} } for all $n\geq 1$, where the supremum ranges over all convex subsets~$K\subset\IR^r$. \end{theorem}
+Define the products \be{ Z_k = B_{k}\cdots B_{r-1} Z_r, \quad 1\leq k < r, } and let~$Z=(Z_1,\dots,Z_r)$ and~$Y = (Z_1,Z_2-Z_1,\dots,Z_r-Z_{r-1})$.
+Denote the scaled weight sequence of the first~$r$ vertices of~$G(n)$ by \be{ D(n)=\bklr{D_1(n),\ldots, D_r(n)}=\frac{1}{(\ell+1)n^{\ell/(\ell+1)}}\bklr{d_1(n),\ldots, d_r(n)}. } Then there is a positive constant~$C = C(r,\ell,m_s)$ such that \be{ \sup_{K}\babs{\IP[D(n)\in K]-\IP[Y\in K]} \leq \frac{C}{n^{\ell/(\ell+1)}} } for all~$n\geq 1$, where the supremum ranges over all convex subsets~$K\subset\IR^r$. \end{theorem}

-\begin{remark} The error rate~$n^{-\ell/(\ell+1)}$ is best-possible since the rate of convergence of a scaled integer valued random variable to a limiting distribution with nice density is bounded from below by the scaling.
+\begin{remark} The error rate~$n^{-\ell/(\ell+1)}$ is best-possible since the rate of convergence of a scaled integer valued random variable to a limiting distribution with nice density is bounded from below by the scaling (nice means uniformly bounded away from zero on some interval; see \cite[Lemma~4.1]{Pekoz2013}).
 Also, a bound on the constant $C(r,\ell,m_s)$ could in principle be made explicit with our methods, but with much added technicality.
+Such a constant would increase in each of its arguments.
 We emphasize that obtaining optimal rates in multidimensional distributional limit theorems for the metric we are using is in general neither easy nor common. \end{remark}

 Since the sets~$\{(x_1,\ldots, x_r):\max\{ x_1,\ldots, x_r\} \leq t\}$ are convex in~$\IR^r$, we immediately obtain the following corollary to the theorem.